gitlabhq/gitlab-runner/docs/executors/instance.md

 ## GCP instance group configuration examples

-### One job per instance using a GCP Instance group
+### One job per instance using a GCP instance group

 Prerequisites:

 - A custom image with at least `git` and GitLab Runner installed.
-- An Instance group.
-For the "Autoscaling mode" select "do not autoscale", as Runner handles the scaling.
+- A GCP instance group where the autoscaling mode is set to `do not autoscale`.
+The runner handles the scaling.
-- An IAM Policy with the [correct permissions](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-googlecompute#recommended-iam-policy).
+- An IAM policy with the [correct permissions](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-googlecompute#recommended-iam-policy).

 This configuration supports: